-- Importance of maritime trade was derived from the image of ship present on the Satavahana coins.
+- The importance of maritime trade was derived from the images of ships present on the Satavahana coins.

 - Many Satavahana coins bore the names of ‘Satakarni’ and ‘Pulumavi.’

-- Many symbols have appeared on the Satavahana coins, main of which are:
+- Many symbols have appeared on the Satavahana coins, the major ones of which are: